Azure/Industrial-IoT/docs/opc-publisher/readme.md

   "OpcAuthenticationPassword": "pwd",
 ```

-> If user credentials are configured you should always enable encypted communication to ensure the password is not leaked.
+> If user credentials are configured you should always enable encrypted communication to ensure the password is not leaked.
 OPC Publisher does not force encrypted authentication if a password is specified.

 OPC Publisher version 2.5 and below encrypts the username and password in the configuration file.
 Version 2.6 and above stores them in plain text.
 2.9 allows you to force encryption of credentials at rest (`--fce`) or otherwise cause OPC Publisher to exit.